FaserF/ha-db_infoscreen/docs/index.md

 This project is a bridge between the Home Assistant ecosystem and the wider open-source world.

 !!! success "Project Hero: derf"
-    A massive amount of credit goes to [**derf**](https://github.com/derf) for his tireless work on [**db-fakedisplay**](https://github.com/derf/db-fakedisplay).
+    A massive amount of credit goes to [**derf**](https://github.com/derf) for her tireless work on [**db-fakedisplay**](https://github.com/derf/db-fakedisplay).

-    His backend project does the "heavy lifting": aggregating data from dozens of European transport associations (DB, ÖBB, SBB, and many more) and providing a unified, stable API.
-Without his work, this integration would not be possible. **Please consider starring his repository!**
+    Her backend project does the "heavy lifting": aggregating data from dozens of European transport associations (DB, ÖBB, SBB, and many more) and providing a unified, stable API.
+Without her work, this integration would not be possible. **Please consider starring her repository!**

 ---